vjlab/resources/content/software-raxml.md

 Requirements: `m3-quickstart` tutorial, because you're likely to send RAxML jobs to M3.

 ## Introduction
-`RAxML` takes a `.fasta` or `.txt` file of aligned sequences as input, and computes maximum likelihood trees.
+`RAxML` takes a `.fasta` file of aligned sequences as input, and computes maximum likelihood trees.
+As with any file that will be fed into a tree-computing program, remove all brackets, colons and semi-colons from the sequence names.

 ## Installation
 Installing raxml on your personal computer is optional, because it's available on M3, and raxml is usually extremely slow.
 There are two installation options: